H.R. 2089: Generating Retirement Ownership through Long-Term Holding

 6

-Treasury would have to write the tracking rules
+Treasury writes the tracking rules

 Who benefits from H.R.
 2089?

-Mutual fund investors who automatically reinvest distributions
+Investors who automatically reinvest mutual fund distributions

-People building retirement savings in taxable accounts
+People building wealth in taxable accounts

 Long-term buy-and-hold investors